JSR 354 - Currency and Money

 It is planned the the JSR will support both SE environments, but also ME usage scenarios should be considered as far as possible.
 The reference implementation probably also will include support for EE/CDI based on a flexible and adaptable SPI/bootstrap design.

-You can download the latest version from maven central.
-The latest API prerelease is:
+You can download the latest version from maven central, once the JSR is final.
+The releases will be as follows:

 Scope and Use Cases